ruby-processing/WordCram/docs/_posts/2017-03-07-under_the_hood.md

 ### The required libraries

-- cue.language (since version-2.0.0 compiled into WordCram.ja)
+- cue.language (since version-2.0.0 compiled into WordCram.jar)

   Created by Jonathan Feinberg